 9 of the Best Places to Visit on Safari in Tanzania

 Tanzania is one of the most popular destinations for wildlife safaris in Africa.
-Home to some of the most diverse, and abundant wildlife in East Africa, Tanzania has a wide range of landscapes and habitats that support this vast array of species.
+Home to some of the most diverse and abundant wildlife in East Africa, Tanzania has a wide range of landscapes and habitats that support this vast array of species.
 This can make it tricky to choose the best places to visit on safari in Tanzania.
-From the Serengeti Plains to the lush forests of Gombe Stream National Park, Tanzania has something to offer every traveller, but where should you go?
+From the Serengeti Plains to the lush forests of Gombe Stream National Park, Tanzania offers something for every traveller, but where should you go?

-Whether you’re an avid birdwatcher, a wildlife photographer, or just looking for an immersive African safari experience, Tanzania has some incredible destinations.
+Whether you’re an avid birdwatcher, a wildlife photographer, or simply seeking an immersive African safari experience, Tanzania offers incredible destinations.
 In this article, African Budget Safaris highlights some of the best places to visit on safaris in Tanzania, and what you can expect to see and experience in each.

 Best Places to Visit on Safari in Tanzania: Quick Links